darkalfx/requestrr/README.md

 Docker Setup & Start
 ==================

-First pull the image from docker hub using docker push darkalfx/requestrr

-Then use the following command create and start the container:
+Open a command prompt/terminal and then use the following command create and start the container:

     docker run --name requestrr \
       -p 4545:4545 \